 - a.
-Defensive conference the defensive team requests a suspension of play for any reason and a representative, not on the field, enters the playing field and delivers a message, by any means, to the pitcher.
-It is not a conference when the representative enters the field and removes the pitcher, or when the defensive team confers while the offense is in conference. - b.
-Offensive conference the offensive team requests a suspension of play to allow the manager or other team representative, on or off the field, to confer with the batter or baserunner.
-It is not a charged conference when an offensive pitcher is putting on a warm-up jacket on base or if the offensive team confers while the defensive team is in conference.
+Defensive conference when any member of the defensive team requests a suspension of play or delays resumption of play for an extended length of time in order to have a meeting on the field.
+The conference is charged against the pitcher in the game at the time play was suspended.
+It is not a charged conference if the defensive team confers while the offensive team is in conference. - b.
+Offensive conference when any member of the offensive team requests a suspension of play or delays resumption of play for an extended length of time in order to confer with a batter or baserunner.
+The conference is charged against the current batter at the time play was suspended.
+It is not a charged conference if the offensive team confers while the defensive team is in conference.